18bharathkumar/custom-shell/readme.md

 1. **Prerequisites**:

    - Ensure Python 3 is installed.
-   - Compile the `code.so` shared library using `gcc` if not already compiled:
+   - Compile the `code.so` shared library using `gcc` if not already compiled.
      ```bash
      gcc -shared -o code.so -fPIC code.c
      ```